Intrusion detection plays an important role in cyber security by alerting organisations to potential malicious activity across networks and devices.

 What is an intrusion detection system (IDS)?

 An IDS is a type of software or application that monitors a network to detect suspicious activity and generate immediate alerts if and when it is detected.
 These alerts are recorded centrally via a security information and event management (SIEM) system or reported to an administrator.
 They provide key insights to enable incident response specialists or security operations centre (SOC) analysts to investigate issues and take appropriate action.
-An IDS can monitor for internal as well as external threats.
+An IDS can monitor for internal as well as external threats, in the form of a network intrusion detection system (NID).
+NIDS are commonly used in conjunction with host-based intrusion detection systems (HIDS) and SIEM solutions, which aggregate and analyse security events from multiple sources.

 1 – Ensuring an effective deployment

-To attain a high level of threat visibility, organisations must ensure that intrusion detection technology is correctly installed and optimised.
-Due to budgetary and monitoring constraints it may not be practical to place NIDS and HIDS sensors throughout an IT environment.
-With many organisations lacking a complete overview of their IT network however, deploying IDS effectively can be tricky and if not done well may leave critical assets exposed.
+To attain a high level of threat visibility, organisations must ensure that their choice of intrusion detection solution is correctly installed and optimised.
+Budgetary and monitoring constraints mean that it may not be practical to integrate certain types of intrusion detection technology throughout an IT environment.
+With many organisations lacking a complete overview of their IT network however, deploying these types of solutions effectively can be tricky and if not done well may leave critical assets exposed.

 2 – Managing the high volume of alerts

-The vast quantity of alerts generated by intrusion detection can be a significant burden for internal teams.
-Many system alerts are false positives but rarely do organisations have the time and resources to screen every alert, meaning that suspicious activity can often slip under the radar.
+The vast quantity of alerts generated by intrusion detection solutions can be a significant burden for internal teams.
+Many system alerts are false positives but organisations rarely have the time and resources to screen every alert, meaning that suspicious activity can often slip under the radar.

 Most intrusion detection systems come loaded with a set of pre-defined alert signatures but for most organisations these are insufficient, with additional work needed to baseline behaviours specific to each environment.